 Elective List

-Complete five courses from the EDU 7000 level.
+Complete four courses from the EDU 7000 level.
 Below is a list of courses regularly offered as electives within the Doctor of Education program.

 Doctor of Education Advanced Graduate Credit